-Looking at our journey to #CeaseConstantCalorieCounting as either “counting” or “not counting” forces us to view things in black and white.
+Believing that “counting” or “not counting” are the only options here is extremely black and white.
 And it’s this black and white mentality that makes us stressed and anxious, isn’t it?

 So, instead, I go meal-by-meal when I’m helping ladies get consistent and stop counting calories, because this gives us flexibility.
 This process works for two main reasons: (1) we accumulate little wins, helping us stay consistent and (2) it lessens the feeling of losing control.

 Week 1 may look a little like this:

 Then, by week 2, we’ll try dropping to even fewer counted meals:

 Monday-Wednesday: count breakfast and lunch

 If at any point, we start feeling overly anxious, we simply return to the previous step.
 Within a few weeks, counting calories becomes a thing of the past.

 I hope these strategies help!
 If you need help developing more strategies, working with an online therapist (get started here) might be a great option.
 But if you assess how in control you are of your eating, take my free quiz below.
 When you finish, I’ll send you personalized next steps 🙂